-Parents often have questions about the career development process and the services provided by Viterbo career services.
-The folowing information is designed to help you understand the mission of career services and the nature of the interaction we have with students.
+Parents, guardians, and families often have questions about the career development process and the services provided by Viterbo career services.
+The following information is designed to help you understand the mission of career services and the nature of the interaction we have with students.
 Encourage your college student to use the free services offered by career services—career counseling, internships, resume development, mock interviews, career fairs, and special events for networking, and skill development.

 If you have further questions about our office or services, contact us at firstname.lastname@example.org or 608-796-3828.

 Handshake is Viterbo's is job and internship board for students and alumni.
 This (free) service allows your student to create a profile and post a resume that are visible to potential employers.
 Handshake also hosts all the on-campus employment positions, including work study.
 Students sign in with their Viterbo email and password to claim their account.

 Encourage your student to consider the following courses as they build their course schedules.

 - UNST 110 - Major Exploration (1-credit, 8-week class offered fall/spring)

 This course is designed for first-year and undeclared students.
 This course will facilitate life and career decision-making.
 Students will be involved in activities that encourage examination of personality characteristics and interest, personal and occupational values, as well as abilities, skills, and aptitudes.
 Students will explore the world of work and requisite academic preparation, generate occupational and academic goals, and make knowledgeable and appropriate decisions.

 - UNST 310: Career and Professional Development Seminar (1-credit, 8-week class offered fall/spring)